Hans Raj Model School: Notable alumni

 Sanjay Thapar, an ex-Wing Commander of the Indian Air Force and the first Indian to hoist the Tricolor at the North Pole was an alumnus of the school of the class of 1977.

 Manika Batra, international tennis player and bronze-medalist at the 2018 Asian Games held in Jakarta is an alumnus of the school of the class of 2013.

-2008 Beijing Olympic participant Neha Aggarwal, another table-tennis player also completed a part of her higher education from the school.
+2008 Beijing Olympic participant Neha Aggarwal, another table tennis player trained under the guidance of Table Tennis coach Sandeep Gupta - the head coach at Hans Raj Model School's Table Tennis Academy.

-Indian stand-up comedian Amit Tandon also graduated from the school in the year 1993.
+Indian stand-up comedian Amit Tandon, who featured in the Netflix show Comedy Premium League also graduated from the school in the year 1993.

 Indian television actresses Shraddha Arya and Aditi Sharma (actress, born 1996) are also graduates of Hansraj Model School.